-James Walter Ignatowich (James Ignatowich) of Newbridge Securities Corporation Barred from Securities Industry – Goodman & Nekvasil P.A, May Recover Your Investment Losses
+James Walter Ignatowich (James Ignatowich) Formerly Licensed with Newbridge Securities Corporation, Barred from Securities Industry – Goodman & Nekvasil P.A, May Recover Your Investment Losses

-Goodman & Nekvasil P.A, May Recover Your Investment Losses - James Walter Ignatowich (James Ignatowich) of Newbridge Securities Corporation Barred from Securities Industry
+Goodman & Nekvasil P.A, May Recover Your Investment Losses - James Walter Ignatowich (James Ignatowich) Formerly Licensed with Newbridge Securities Corporation, Barred from Securities Industry

-James Ignatowich worked for Newbridge Securities Corporation from 2014 to 2016.
-James Ignatowich previously worked for Investors Capital Corp.
+James Ignatowich has been licensed with Newbridge Securities Corporation from 2014 to 2016.
+James Ignatowich previously licensed with Investors Capital Corp.
 James Ignatowich was barred from the securities and investment banking industry by the Financial Industry Regulatory Authority (FINRA) on October 11, 2016.
 According to FINRA, James Ignatowich was suspended for failing to respond to FINRA request for information and subsequently failed to request termination of his suspension within three months of the date of the Notice of Suspension; therefore, James Ignatowich was barred from association with any FINRA member in any capacity.
 According to FINRA, James Ignatowich had previously been barred, fined and ordered to cease and desist by the State of New Hampshire.

 FINRA reports that a complaint was filed involving James Ignatowich’s conduct with Investor Capital Corp. alleging trading losses in accounts and unsuitable investments.
 This complaint settled for $49,500 with James Ignatowich contributing $35,000 to the settlement.